-There are no internal organisational mechanisms in Armenian corporations, but the situation is different for foreign capital corporations, which must comply with regulations of country in which the parent company operates.
+There are no internal organisational mechanisms in Armenian corporations, but the situation is different for foreign capital corporations, which must comply with the regulations of the country in which the parent company operates.

-As a non-state-based mechanism we can mention European Court of Human Rights, which hears cases related to violations of relevant articles (right to ownership, right to private life, etc) in a manner described by European Convention on Human Rights and Fundamental Freedoms.
+As a non-state-based mechanism, there is also the European Court of Human Rights, which hears cases related to violations of relevant articles (right to ownership, right to private life, etc) in a manner described by the European Convention on Human Rights and Fundamental Freedoms.